helakejr/TwoTrees_BLU-5_BluerPlus_Marlin2.1.2/README.md

 Changes:
 - Different Drivers: configure steps, 1.8 degree motor verion included in configuration.h as a comment.
+- I started with the github.com Marlin 2.1.2 Configurations for Bluer Plus
 - PLEASE check your nozzle to probe Z-offset.
 Default Was -2.8 however mine was -2.0.